 Among the principal factors responsible for the deterioration of biodiversity, degradation of satochi-satoyama natural rural area is said to be caused by the loss of human intervention coupled with modernization.
 Astellas recognizes the difficulty in direct involvement with this issue in the course of our business activities.
 Despite this difficulty, we are keen to pursue initiatives through our social contribution activities in cooperation with external organizations.

-In fiscal 2016, we held our fifth event of tree planting on the slopes of Mount Tsukuba.
+In fiscal 2017, we held our sixth event of tree planting on the slopes of Mount Tsukuba.
 More than 100 participants, including Astellas employees together with their family members on a volunteer basis, planted around 600 seedlings on Mount Tsukuba.
-Of these, roughly 100 had been grown from acorns collected by members of staff of the Tsukuba Research Center within the center's grounds.
+Of these, roughly 140 had been grown from acorns collected by members of staff of the Tsukuba Research Center within the center's grounds.